deepskies/DomainAdaptiveMVEforLensModeling/.github/README.md

 ### Training the Model

 * __MVE-Only__
-    * Navigate to `src/training/MVEonly/MVE_noDA_RunA.ipynb` (or Run B, C, D, E)
+    * Navigate to `src/training/MVEonly/MVE_noDA_RunA.ipynb` (or the notebook for runs B, C, D, or E)
-    * Activate the conda environment that is related training:
+    * Activate the conda environment that is related to training:
+         * > source activate "..."
-    * Use the notebook `src/sim/notebooks/training.ipynb`.
+    * Use the notebook `src/sim/notebooks/training.ipynb` to train the model.
-    * Trained model parameters will be stored in the `models/` directory.
+    * The trained model parameters will be stored in the `models/` directory.

 * __MVE-UDA__
     * Follow an identical procedure to the above, replacing `src/training/MVEonly/` with `src/training/MVEUDA/`.